-One more thing comes across is testing.
-Testing the database for the different condition is also the best way.
+One more thing that comes across is testing.
+Testing the database for a different condition is also the best way.

 Creating a database is a crucial part.
-Having the risk of getting information in hackers hand is not good for any application.
-So, while creating the database we must follow some easy steps to prevent this loss, a phrase suitable for this is ”Prevention is better than cure”.
+Having the risk of getting information in hackers’ hands is not good for any application.
+So, while creating the database, we must follow some easy steps to prevent this loss; a phrase suitable for this is ”Prevention is better than cure.”

 This has been a guide to What is SQL Injection.
 Here we discuss the Behaviour, How does it work, and the Types of SQL Injection.
 You can also go through our other suggested articles to learn more –